anjalineware/paradise/README.md

-#paradise
+# paradise
-an anime blog using html, css, javascript and bootstrap
+*an anime blog using html, css, javascript and bootstrap.*